The Generalized Second Law implies a Quantum Singularity Theorem: Applications

 \paragraph{Positive Energy Theorem.} An immediate corollary is that the GSL and $\overline{\mathrm{GSL}}$ together imply a positive energy theorem, by the principles outlined in Ref. \cite{SPW}.
-An object with a positive ADM mass causes lightrays passing through its asymptotic gravitational field to be delayed.
+Suppose we have an asymptotically flat spacetime containing an isolated compact object with some ADM mass.
+Now an object with a positive ADM mass causes lightrays passing through its asymptotic gravitational field to be delayed.
 For a negative mass object this Shapiro ``delay'' is actually an advance.
 Thus an object with negative mass could be used for superluminal communication, as a type of warp drive.
+Hence it is forbidden by the previous result.

+The classical theorem \cite{SPW} has an important limitation which should be noticed: it requires the spacetime to be asymptotically flat at \emph{null} infinity, not just spacelike infinity.
+In other words, the spacetime must remain sufficiently stable that its mass can be probed by a lightray going from past null infinity to future null infinity.
+For example, there exist Kaluza-Klein spacetimes with negative ADM mass in which a ``bubble of nothing'' contracts and then expands, asymptotically approaching the speed of light \cite{witten82}.
+This is not a contradiction because the bubble of nothing hits null infinity and prevents it from being asymptotically flat.
+Similar problems arise for bubbles of AdS space inside of a ``false vacuum'' with zero cosmological constant.

+For asymptotically Schwarzschild solutions in 4 dimensions, one can also derive a partial converse result: any solution with positive mass is \emph{not} a warp drive spacetime.
+Because the gravitational potential falls off with distance like $1/r$, the integrated time delay is logarithmically divergent, and therefore the Shapiro delay from the asymptotic gravitational field is $+\infty$.
+This overcomes any finite Shapiro advance coming from the interior of the spacetime.
+Unfortunately, this makes the no-warp-drive result somewhat trivial in this case, since it does not rule out any asymptotically Schwarzschild solutions with positive mass.

+However the result is not as trivial for $D \ge 5$ spacetimes, where the Shapiro delay for Schwarzschild is finite.
+Nor is it trivial for asymptotically Anti-de Sitter spacetimes, which we consider next.

-\paragraph{Causality in Anti-de Sitter.} The results above can be directly generalized to the case in which the spacetime is asymptotically Anti-de Sitter, notwithstanding the fact that anti-de Sitter space technically violates global hyperbolicity.
+\paragraph{Causality in Anti-de Sitter.} The results above can be directly generalized to the case in which the spacetime is asymptotically AdS, by choosing $L^+$ and $L^-$ to lie on the AdS boundary.
+The proof of the result is analogous, notwithstanding the fact that anti-de Sitter space technically violates global hyperbolicity.
 (The only reason why Theorem 2 needed global hyperbolicity was to ensure that the spacetime region had good causality properties.
-But Anti-de Sitter space has equally good causality properties after one imposes boundary conditions at spatial infinity.)
+But AdS space has equally good causality properties after one imposes boundary conditions at spatial infinity.)
+This generalizes the classical theorems of Ref. \cite{woolgar94, GW00}.